jellicoe/evernode_interactive/README.md

               The filename of the script or configuration file to be pushed to the Evernode node(s).

 EXAMPLES

+       Push the check_status script to your nodes to run status_echo and status_reboot commands
+               $ ./interact.sh push all
+               $ ./interact.sh push host 02

        Push a configuration to all Evernode nodes using the evernode commands options & required arguments:
               $ ./interact.sh config all [resources|leaseamt|xahaud|xahaud-fallback|email|instance|extrafee] [arguments]